Ontario government passes legislation to scrap cap and trade

 Ontario’s cap-and-trade system aimed to lower greenhouse gas emissions by putting caps on the amount of pollution companies in certain industries could emit.
 If companies exceeded those limits they had to buy allowances at quarterly auctions or from other companies that came in under their limits.

-The province made close to $3 billion from cap-and-trade auctions since the system was introduced by the Liberals last year.
+The province made close to $3 billion from cap and trade since the system was introduced by the Liberals last year.

 Ontario’s fiscal watchdog recently said the cancellation of cap and trade will cost $3 billion in lost revenue over the next four fiscal years.

-The Financial Accountability Office also said in its report that just over a billion dollars in cap-and-trade revenue has yet to be spent, though it expects the money will be used up by the costs of winding down the program and funding to green initiatives not cancelled by the province.
+The Financial Accountability Office also said just over a billion dollars in cap-and-trade revenue has yet to be spent, though it expects the money will be used up by the costs of winding down the program and funding to green initiatives not cancelled by the province.

+Phillips confirmed Wednesday that the money would go toward unravelling the cap-and-trade system, but could not say how much that would cost or how much, if any, would be left over and redirected to the government’s own climate change plan, which is expected to be announced next month.

 “Where has the money gone?
 It came with a purpose attached to it, it was supposed to be used to reduce emissions,” said Liberal legislator Nathalie Des Rosiers.